traefik-workshops/k3s-and-traefik-proxy/02-Secure-the-Dashboard-With-Middleware/README.md

 middleware.traefik.containo.us/dashboard-auth created
 ```

-## Apply the middleware to the Ingress
+## Apply the Middleware to the Ingress

 The Middleware and the Secret containing our users exist, but we have to tell Traefik to use them with the Ingress.
 We do that by annotating the ingress with `traefik.ingress.kubernetes.io/router.middlewares`, pointing to a list of middlware we want the Ingress to use.